-They are also, infamously, at the top of slug and snail à la carte dining, so surround with coarse grit or use copper tape on container specimens.
+They are also, infamously, at the top of slug and snail à la carte dining, so surround them with coarse grit or use copper tape on container specimens.

-Skunk cabbage (Lysichiton americanum): Curious sulphur yellow flowers appear in spring ahead of the foliage.
+Skunk cabbage (Lysichiton americanum): Curious sulphur-yellow flowers appear in spring ahead of the foliage.
 The huge leaves that follow can reach around 1.5 metres in height.

 There is a white-flowered Asian species too (the unpronounceable L. camtschatcensis).
 Both need deep, rich soil and are good marginal or bog garden plants.

 The common name comes from the plant's bizarre odour.

 A true rhubarb (unlike Gunnera), Rheum palmatum makes an equally glorious foliage plant, especially the variety tanguticum.

 GardeningExpressMonkey Puzzle Tree - Araucaria Araucana - Monkey Puzzle Tree - Extra Large